keldonia/Wizard-Stones/readme.md

   * Stores for holding both the current score and a session high score.
   * Directly manipulates the DOM to update the display of the current game state.
 * Complex Matrix Logic to transform the matrix for vertical moves and to properly combine mana stones.
-* Object-Oriented design of display
+* Object-Oriented design of display and game logic
+* Multiple user input captures allowing input via direction keys, WASD, and vim controls

+## Languages, Frameworks, Libraries, Etc.

+* React
+* Flux
+* JavaScript

+## Screenshots

+Coming Soon